 In 1947, “The Hateful Age” was a fierce and unprecedented attack of the traditional Japanese veneration of senior citizens.
 This novel painted a frank picture of senility in all its physical and sociological aspects and made everybody think about aging as an embarrassment, a discomfort and a permanent hassle for the family in charge.

 Pitch: Umejo, eighty-six years choose his granddaughter Senko to take care of her during her old age.
 But after three months, Senko and her husband send “the old owl” to stay with the other daughter Sachiko, who lives in the mountains, in a small village where electricity has not even yet been repaired since the war.
 Every day is a hard duty…

 “ Really, Granny, you are cancer.
-Because of you alone, we sisters cannot have a good relationship.
-By the way, even you wouldn’t have thought that your only role would be to poison our relationship by letting yourself live that long.”
+Because you are alone, we, sisters cannot have a good relationship.
+By the way, even you, wouldn’t have thought that your only role would be to poison our relationship by letting yourself live that long.”

 The Hateful Age – Iyagarase No Nenrei – Niwa Fumio – Publish by Hara Shobo